iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> Is there any point in competing this anymore?
+The information on there hasn't been updated in months, and you haven't updated to include adding vaccination details.<br> :date: __2021-04-09 17:37:49__

+> My app on Android will not allow me to add another person as it is for USA only<br> :date: __2021-04-07 08:29:39__

+> I'm torn between providing data and potentially contributing to a casedemic<br> :date: __2021-04-06 23:18:28__

+> Just wish they would add walk in community test centres to their locations options.
+Many towns now have them and we've had since before Christmas but i have to manually type in each time as the nearest other option is drive through.<br> :date: __2021-04-04 14:24:34__

 > The year is not displayed when I enter dates, so I am not sure it gets the year correct.
 Whenever I edit the date, it defaults to 2021.<br> :date: __2021-04-01 17:52:30__